by Ipshita Kak MD FRCPC, reviewed on April 25, 2019

 Perineural invasion is important because cancer cells that have attached to a nerve can use the nerve to travel into tissue outside of the original tumour.

-Why is this important?
-Perineural invasion is associated with a higher risk that the tumour will come back in the same area of the body (local recurrence) after treatment.
+Perineural invasion is also associated with a higher risk that the tumour will come back in the same area of the body (local recurrence) after treatment.

 Lymphatics and blood vessels are channels that normal cells use to travel around the body.
-The presence of cancer cells within a lymphatic or blood vessel is called lymphovascular invasion and is associated with a higher risk that the tumour will metastasize to either a lymph node or a distant site such as the lungs.
+The presence of cancer cells within a lymphatic or blood vessel is called lymphovascular invasion and is associated with a higher risk that tumour cells will travel to either a lymph node or a distant site such as the lungs.

 In the colon, a margin is any tissue that was cut by the surgeon in order to remove the tumour from your body.
 The colon is a long tube and your surgeon will need to cut out a portion of the tube in order to remove the tumour from your body.
 The two cut ends of the tube are called the proximal and distal margins.
 The radial margin is any tissue around the tube that needs to be cut.